Environment Invariant Linear Least Squares: Introduction

 \subsection{Related Works}

-The problem of \emph{endogeneity} \citep{haavelmo1943statistical, engle1983exogeneity} refers to the case where some variables $x_j$ with $j\in (S^*)^c$ satisfying $\mathbb{E}[x_j \varepsilon] \neq 0$.
-The introduction of these variables will result in an inconsistent estimation of $\bbeta^*$ and inconsistency of variable selection \citep{fan2014endogeneity} for standard (penalized) least squares.
-A typical way to resolve such a problem is to take advantage of carefully selected instrumental variables $\bz$ uncorrelated with $\varepsilon$ but corrected with $\bx$ and do two-stage least squares \citep{reiersol1945confluence, angrist2001instrumental}.
-The most relevant work to this paper is \cite{fan2014endogeneity}, in which their focused GMM method shares a similar spirit to our invariance regularizer.
-See the connections and differences in Appendix \aosversion{\blue{D.2}}{\ref{subsec:discussionliao}}.

-The setup of multiple environments and the idea of leveraging the invariance structure is first introduced in the literature of causal inference to do causal discovery and causal estimation.
+Multi-environment regression is common in many applications \citep{meinshausen2016methods, vcuklina2021diagnostics}.
+There is considerable literature proposing methods to estimate $\bbeta^*$ and $S^*$ starting from the pioneering work of \cite{peters2016causal}, in which they propose the ``Invariant Causal Prediction'' (ICP) to do causal discovery.
 The key idea behind it is the modularity assumption of SCMs, which is also referred to as invariance, autonomy \citep{haavelmo1944probability, aldrich1989autonomy}, and stability \citep{dawid2010identifying}.
-As a pioneering work, \cite{peters2016causal} considers the multiple environments setting, in which the intervention may be applied to unknown variables other than $y$, leading to the following multiple environments linear regression model, They exploit the conditional distribution invariance structure, i.e., $\varepsilon^{(e)}|\bx_{S^*}^{(e)}$, and propose a hypothesis testing procedure which can guarantee the selected set $\hat{S}$ satisfies $\mathbb{P}(\hat{S} \subseteq S^*) \ge 1-\alpha$ for given Type-I error $\alpha>0$.
-There is a considerable literature extending this idea to other models such as \cite{heinze2018invariant, pfister2019invariant}.
-However, such procedures may collapse to conservative solutions, for example, $\hat{S}=\emptyset$, and there is no finite-sample guarantee for the power of the test.
-There is also a considerable literature \citep{ghassami2017learning, rothenhausler2019causal, rothenhausler2021anchor, pfister2021stabilizing, yin2021optimization} proposing regression methods to estimate the causal parameter $\bbeta^*$ using the invariance principle, but these works either lack a finite-sample theoretical guarantee or need to impose strong restrictions on the linear model and the heterogeneity.
-The method we proposed can be applied to the causal estimation scenario and address the above concerns: our proposed estimator is the first one that is applicable in the general setup \eqref{eq:intro-icp-cond} with finite-sample theoretical guarantees, and it will not collapse to conservative solutions in the presence of independent important variables.
+To be specific, \cite{peters2016causal} considers the multiple environments setting, in which the intervention may be applied to unknown variables other than $y$, leading to the following multi-environment linear regression model, They exploit the conditional distribution invariance structure, i.e., $\varepsilon^{(e)}|\bx_{S^*}^{(e)}$, and propose a hypothesis testing procedure which can guarantee the selected set $\hat{S}$ satisfies $\mathbb{P}(\hat{S} \subseteq S^*) \ge 1-\alpha$ for given Type-I error $\alpha>0$.
+There is considerable literature extending this idea to other models such as \cite{heinze2018invariant, pfister2019invariant}.
+Though the Type-I error is guaranteed for their method, these procedures may collapse to conservative solutions, such as $\hat{S}=\emptyset$, and there is a lack of guarantee in the power of the test.